euraye/qr-code-component-frontendmentor-Eurie-Manaig/README.md

 - Desktop-first workflow

 ## What I learned

-Very easy project for someone who recently stepped in the world of development!
-The only issue I had was the height of flex container as it looked different in Safari.
-So I changed approach a little bit - that's why I had many changes in this simple project.
+It's a straightforward project for someone who has recently learned HTML and CSS.
+The challenge lies in finding the right measurements for the components and adjusting the flexbox to ensure responsiveness across all screen sizes.

 ## Useful resources

-1. <a href="https://www.figma.com/">Figma</a> - Paste your design image to check the size of containers, width, etc.
+1. <a href="https://www.figma.com/">Figma</a> - to have a visualization of your project that you will create.
+It's easy to know the exact size of your elements.
-2. <a href="https://chrome.google.com/webstore/detail/perfectpixel-by-welldonec/dkaagdgjmgdmbnecmcefdhjekcoceebi">Perfect Pixel</a> - Awesome Chrome extension that helps you to match the pixels of the provided design.

 ## Acknowledgments

-A big thank you to anyone providing feedback on my <a href="https://www.frontendmentor.io/solutions/qr-code-component-g0YvCa7rB">solution</a>.
-It definitely helps to find new ways to code and find easier solutions!
+A big thank you to Colt Steele for being my teacher in web developer bootcamp 2024.
+I learned a lot doing each section of the course and I hope I learned more about web development.
+Also to the people who feedback on my <a href = "https://www.frontendmentor.io/solutions/qr-code-rNBiCybhSt"> solution</a>